Delsocks/Delsocks/README.md

 - 👋 Hi, I’m Delsocks
 - 👀 I’m interested in cinema,coding
 - 🌱 I’m currently learning jsp
-- 💞️ I’m looking to collaborate on national socialism
+- 💞️ I’m looking to collaborate on the revolution against the bourgeoisie
 - 📫 How to reach me: don't

 <!---